Remote Database Access

 • Username: environmentname

 • Password: Use the database password for the website.
-Found in your wp-config.php file on the line DB_PASSWORD.
+Found in the wp-config.php file on the line DB_PASSWORD.

 • Default Schema: wp_environmentname (EX: wp_acoolsite)

-Click Test Connection and you’ll be prompted for the database password you retrieved above.
-This can be found in ./_wpeprivate/config.json as WPENGINE_SESSION_DB_PASSWORD.
+Click Test Connection to be prompted for the database password retrieved above.
+This can also be found in ./_wpeprivate/config.json as WPENGINE_SESSION_DB_PASSWORD.

 NOTE

-Where you see the word environmentname in these commands, replace it with the unique environment name of your website.
-For example, in the temporary CNAME acoolsite.wpengine.com the environment name is acoolsite.
+Where the word environmentname is shown, be sure to replace it with the unique environment name of the website.

 Sequel Ace